1YaswantH1/Manga-Colorizer/README.md

 ## Client Usage Instructions | PC | Firefox:
 0. Open the server URL:
    - Use localhost (local-hosting) (https://127.0.0.1:5000) or,
-   - Private IP (local-hosting) (Ex. https://x.x.x.x:5000) or,
-   - The ngrokURL (online-hosting) (Ex. https://314-1342-142-43.ngrok-free.app).
-      - It will show some certificate warning, as it is self-signed.
-      - Click 'Advanced' and click 'Accept the risk and continue'.
-      - You should now see 'Manga Colorizer is Up and Running!'
 1. Open the firefox <a href="about:debugging#/runtime/this-firefox">debugging</a> page and click 'Load Temporary Add-on'.
 2. Navigate to the Frontend-Firefox directory and choose manifest.json.
 3. If the extension loads correctly, you will see it's settings page.